pathawks/gallery-excerpt/readme.txt

 Once activated, Gallery posts will have an excerpt that is a row of thumbnail images from that post, rather than some (often not descriptive) text.
 This excerpt should appear in your archive pages, and perhaps elsewhere, depending on your theme.

+**Note:** The post *must* actually have the post type 'Gallery'.
+It cannot just be a post with a gallery in it.

 == Installation ==

 1. Upload 'Gallery-Excerpt' to the '/wp-content/plugins/' directory